Toxicodendron diversilobum: Toxicity

 Toxicodendron diversilobum leaves and twigs have a surface oil, urushiol, which causes an allergic reaction.
 It causes contact dermatitis – an immune-mediated skin inflammation – in four-fifths of humans.
 Most, if not all, will become sensitized over time with repeated or more concentrated exposure to urushiol.

 The active components of urushiol have been determined to be unsaturated congeners of 3-heptadecylcatechol with up to three double bonds in an unbranched C17 side chain.
 In poison ivy, these components are unique in that they contain a -CH2CH2- group in an unbranched alkyl side chain.

 Exposure

 Toxicodendron diversilobum skin contact first causes itching; then evolves into dermatitis with inflammation, colorless bumps, severe itching, and blistering.
-In the dormant deciduous seasons the plant can be difficult to recognize, however contact with leafless branches and twigs also causes allergic reactions.
+In the dormant deciduous seasons the plant can be difficult to recognize; however, contact with leafless branches and twigs also causes allergic reactions.

 Urushiol volatilizes when burned, and human exposure to T. diversilobum smoke is extremely hazardous, from wildfires, controlled burns, or disposal fires.
 The smoke can poison people who thought they were immune.
 Branches used to toast food over campfires can cause reactions internally and externally.

-Urushiol is also found in the skin of mangos, posing a danger to people sensitized to T. diversilobum when eating the fruit while it is still in the rind.
+Urushiol exposure can sensitize people to an allergic reaction to the skin of mangos.
+This cross-reactivity is thought to be caused by 5-resorcinol in the mango skin.